prepare.blog

 Step 4: Create Roles and Practice the Plan

+Here’s the thing I’ve seen dozens of times in the field: families who wrote a great plan but never rehearsed it froze when the moment came.
 A plan that’s never been practiced is a plan that won’t work.
-I’ve seen this dozens of times: families who wrote a great plan but never rehearsed it froze when the moment came.

 Write a one-page action sheet with key contacts, meeting points, and the top three actions for your most likely scenarios.
 Post it on the fridge.
 Put a photo of it on every family member’s phone.